David Angell: Death

-Angell and his wife Lynn died in the 2001 September 11 attacks at the World Trade Center in Manhattan.
+Angell and his wife Lynn died in the September 11 attacks at the World Trade Center in Manhattan.
 They were among the passengers of American Airlines Flight 11, who were all killed when the plane struck the North Tower of the complex.

 Legacy

 The names of David Angell and his wife are located on Panel N-1 of the National September 11 Memorial's North Pool, along with other passengers from Flight 11.

 The American Screenwriters Association awards the annual David Angell Humanitarian Award to any individual in the entertainment industry who contributes to global well-being through donations of time, expertise or other support to improve the human condition.

 In 2004, The Angell Foundation of Los Angeles, California, awarded Providence College a gift of $2 million for the Smith Center for the Arts.

 The two-part episode of Frasier to air after the attacks, "Don Juan in Hell" airing on September 25, 2001, ended with the memorial tribute, "In loving memory of our friends Lynn and David Angell".
 In "Goodnight, Seattle", the series finale that aired May 13, 2004, Niles Crane and Daphne Moon's son was born, named David in tribute.

 At the National September 11 Memorial, Angell and his wife are memorialized at the North Pool, on Panel N-1, along with other passengers from Flight 11.

+Angell Hall on Enders Island, Connecticut, is named after David and Lynn Angell.